Scot Sothern: Biography

 Scot Sothern was born to a portrait and wedding photographer in the Missouri Ozarks.
-He spent 40 unsettled years selling freelance photography in the US and abroad.
+He spent 40 unsettled years as a freelance photographer in the US and abroad.
 His first solo exhibit, Lowlife, was held at the Drkrm Gallery in Los Angeles in 2010.
 His first book, Lowlife, was published in the U.K. by Stanley Barker in 2011 and as an ebook by powerHouse Books in 2013.
 The British Journal of Photography called Lowlife "The year's most controversial photobook".
 Curb Service: A Memoir, was published by Soft Skull Press in July 2013, and Streetwalkers was published by PowerHouse Books in 2016.
 Sothern has been in solo and group shows in NYC, Miami, and Los Angeles as well as Ottawa, London, Basel and Paris.
 In 2013 and 2014, Scot wrote 52 photo-illustrated columns for Vice Magazine: Sothern Exposure and Nocturnal Submissions.
 In 2017 Sothern's novel BigCity was published by Stalking Horse Press.